Narwallets/narwallets-extension/README.md

 * Narwallets is available only in english, NEAR Web wallet supports multiple languages
 * Narwallets is not yet integrated with Ledger or other HW Wallets
 * Narwallets has only one option regading account recovery: Write-down the seed phrase.
 NEAR Web Wallet has other user-friendly recovery options (email & phone recovery).
-* Narwallets, aiming at simplicity, has no 2FA support.
+* Narwallets, aiming at simplicity, has no 2FA support yet.

 The good:
-* It's an extension-wallet: You'll be able to interact with DApps without leaving the DApp site
+* It's an extension-wallet: You'll be able to interact with DApps without leaving the DApp web site
-* Provides a similar experience as Metamask/other eth extension-wallets, easing the onboard ethereum users into the NEAR ecosystem.
+* Provides a similar experience as Metamask/other extension-wallets, easing the onboard of ethereum users into the NEAR ecosystem.
+* Each wallet can have multiple accounts.
+You can see the sum of all your accounts in the wallet
 * You can have multiple wallets by providing different user/passwords.
-* Each wallet can have multiple accounts.
-You can see the sum of all accounts in the wallet
-* Accounts are first added to a wallet in safe-by-default read-only mode.
+* Accounts are first added to in safe-by-default read-only mode (no keys)
 * All private data is stored encrypted on chrome local storage
  - [x] Create free *implict accounts* (no near required)
  - [x] Lockup contract accounts are auto-discovered and treated as another account in the group
- - [x] Advanced mode allows you to take control and liquidate lockup contract accounts
+ - [x] Advanced mode allows you to take full control of your lockup contract account
  - [x] Integration with DApps.
 New model: wallet initiated connection to active tab, resulting in chain & wallet agnostic DApps.
 See [Wallet integration API Documentation here](API-design.md)

 ![multiple accounts and total](docs/images/multiple-accounts-and-total.png)